This lesson is still being designed and assembled (Pre-Alpha version)

 ])

-Two dense layers are defined here.
-The first dense layer is the hidden layer, which feeds directly from the input.
-The input dataset (after input one-hot encoding where needed), The second layer connects to, and takes the inputs from, the first layer.
+Two dense layers are defined here: The first dense layer is the hidden layer, which feeds directly from the input data (after various preprocessing and one-hot encoding where needed).
+The second layer connects to, and takes the inputs from, the first layer.
 We follow the standard practice of using relu activation function for the hidden layer, and softmax for the output layer.

 Below is a graphical depiction of the neural network model with hidden_neurons = 24.
 The input layer is shown in yellow and it contains 19 neurons.
 The green-colored layer in the middle is that hidden layer and the red-colored layer is the output layer with 18 neurons.